-- The lot size of approximately £16m is within the reach of private purchasers and medium sized property companies.
+- The lot size of approximately £16m is within the reach of high net worth individuals and medium sized property companies.
 Over recent years the amount of investment product offered in this location is limited and accordingly when opportunities do arise there is good demand. - Should the Property be put to the market we consider that the asset would attract interest from a wide range of investors, including owner occupiers, developers and medium sized property companies.
-Accordingly, we would anticipate a sale period in the order of 6-9 months.
+Accordingly, we would anticipate a sale period in the order of 3-6 months. - The residential units could be readily sold off individually to owner occupiers or investors.
+Likewise, the office element could be sold off separately.